-Finding suggested that out of six functions proposed by Appel and Muysken (2006), five functions including referential, expressive, directive, poetic and Metalinguistic were identified as the most common functions of codeswitching perceived by students at ENSC.
-Moreover, for Malik's (1994) ten reasons for code switching, eight of the reasons which are lack of facility, lack of registral competence, mood of the speaker, habitual expressions, to identify with a group, to address different audience, to amplify and emphasize a point and to attract attention were singled out as the most reasons of why ENSC students switch code to their L1 during lessons and in their classes.
+Findings suggested that out of six functions proposed by Appel and Muysken (2006), five functions including referential, expressive, directive, poetic and Metalinguistic were identified as the most common functions of code-switching perceived by students of the five levels at ENSC.
+Moreover, for Malik's (1994) ten reasons for code switching, eight of the reasons which are lack of facility, lack of registral competence, mood of the speaker, habitual expressions, to identify with a group, to address different audience, to amplify and emphasize a point and to attract attention were singled out as the main reasons why ENSC students switch code to their L1 i,e.
+Arabic during lessons and in their classes.

-Results of this study compared with some previous investigations on functions and reasons of code switching gives sufficient grounds to conclude that code switching in language classes is used purposefully by many students and most of the time; this means that code switching is not a barrier that it should be forbidden and not allowed in classes, rather it is a useful strategy and a beneficial tool for students' comprehension because sometimes some concepts and ideas are much more easily rendered in one language than another.
+Results of this study compared with some previous investigations on functions and reasons of code switching gives sufficient grounds to conclude that code switching in language classes is used purposefully by many students and most of the time as a useful strategy.
+We concluded from our investigation and analysis that EFL students at ENSC frequently go back to Arabic in their classes and they feel more comfortable when resorting to it.
 Zentella (1981) said that "it seems premature to ban code switching from the classroom when we do not know what we are banning along with it ", "nor is it helpful to say it should be incorporated into the classroom in a mechanistic way "(p.130).
 This means that code switching should be done in moderation and students should be aware and clear about when code switching is allowed and when it is not, otherwise, it would be of a big harm if incorporating it in classes is applicable all the times.
 So, the teachers' role is to prevent students from its long term use in classroom since it distracts and leads to a blockage and deficiency in learning a language.